(Anti-)Globalization and Higher Education

 Beyond emphasizing the benefits of globalization, economic and noneconomic, universities can recognize the full range of instruments available for influencing policy at a variety of governmental levels and branches.
 These include methods such as official testimony, lobbying, political contributions, advocacy advertising, litigation, and, of course, collective action.
 To some, this list might seem excessive, but just remember how high the stakes are!

 To end on a potentially more hopeful note: While the number of students coming to the U.S. from the Middle East and North Africa declined following the terrorist attacks of 2001, their enrollment has grown rapidly since 2005.
 Today, the number of students from this region has more than quadrupled, and they make up twice the share of U.S. international students than they did in 2000.
 So clearly, a rebound is possible.

-The fundamental strengths of higher education in the U.S., as well as in other advanced economies that serve as the largest host countries for international students, reinforce the great benefits of international education.
-The decades of progress the world has enjoyed need not end because of short-term political tides in countries where globalization is under attack.
+The fundamental strengths of higher education in the U.S. and other advanced economies that are among the largest host countries as well as the benefits of international education have not withered away.
+So the anti-globalization movement need not signal the end of decades of progress.
 This is by no means the first time that academia has faced off against politics and populism.
-There have often been setbacks, and there will always be barriers.
-But in the end, the will to learn and advance knowledge is a powerful force.
+There have often been setbacks, and there will always be barriers, but the will to learn and advance knowledge is a powerful force.